scoknig/personal-site/content/_index.md

 Hi there.
 I'm a Data Automation Engineer in South Louisiana who enjoys tech, open data, cycling, and exploring outdoors.

-Having written loads of complex software for clients through the years as a software & data engineer, I've come to enjoy keeping things simple and easy when it comes to my own projects.
+Having written loads of complex software for clients through the years, I've come to enjoy keeping things simple and easy when it comes to my own projects.
 This site is a testament to that practice.

 ## Work